threefoldfoundation/info_legal/src/definitions.md

 ### “Sales Order”

-means any Sales Order generated electronically by Company as detailed in Section 2,  including the details specified by Customer in the checkout of the Company website, or any document that the Parties mutually agree upon as the vehicle for procuring Hardware, Software and/or Services pursuant to this Agreement.
+means any Sales Order generated electronically by Company to allow the Customer to order,  including the details specified by Customer in the checkout of the Company website, or any document that the Parties mutually agree upon as the vehicle for procuring Hardware, Software and/or Services pursuant to this Agreement.

 ### “Services”